 Can I sell an outdated/older gown?

 Yes!
-We'd love to help you list and sell your vintage gown with us!
+We'd love to help you list and sell your older gown or vintage gown with us.

-If you do not think the gown will appeal to today's bride, we recommend considering donating it.
+If you do not think the gown will appeal to today's bride, we recommend you consider donating it.

 Don't know the Designer?

 The designer's name and the style name/number of your dress can really help buyers narrow down their selection as it is one of the primary ways brides search for their dream dress.

 - View our tips on ways to find your designer's name

 - Call the store your dress was purchased from to grab this information

 - Find a style number on a tag sewn onto the dress, either near the back of the gown or under the skirt

 - Google search the designer and year you bought it, and surrounding years as it may be a previous collection.
 Example: Hayley Paige 2017 bridal collection.
 Also, search on Pinterest!